Botaş SK

-Botaş SK is a sports club based in Ankara.
-The major branch of the club is the women's basketball, currently performing at the Turkish Women's Basketball Super League.
+Botaş SK is a sports club based in Ankara, Turkey.
+The major branch of the club is the women's basketball, currently competing in the Turkish Women's Basketball Super League.
 The club also competes in athletics.

 Botaş is the first Turkish club to play a final game in European women's basketball.
-The club was the runner up at the Ronchetti Cup in 2001 and won the Turkish Super League and Cup titles twice.
-Venue of the basketball team is DSİ Etlik Sports Hall.
+The club was the runner-up at the Ronchetti Cup in 2001 and won the Turkish Super League and Cup titles twice.
+The home venue of the basketball team is DSİ Etlik Sports Hall.

-Botaş SK is founded in 1984 and sponsored by Botaş Petroleum Pipeline Corporation since then.
+Botaş SK was founded in 1984 and has been sponsored by Botaş Petroleum Pipeline Corporation since then.
 The club moved from Adana to Ankara in 2017.